KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-10-04-demo-best-practices.md

 4. Tie back to their specific situation

 ## Things that kill demos
-- Spending too long on setup/config
+- Spending too long on setup/config (maintain the 5 min split time)
 - Showing features they don't need
-- Going too fast (slow down!)
+- Going too fast
 - Technical difficulties with no backup plan

 ## Technical difficulties
-Always have a backup.
-Seriously.
-I've seen demos die because of wifi issues or environment problems.
-Options:
 - Recorded demo as backup
 - Local environment that doesn't need internet
 - Screenshots/slides of key points

-## The ending matters
+## The ending (post Q/A)
-Don't just trail off.
-End with:
 - Summary of what they saw
 - How it solves THEIR problem
 - Clear next steps

-One more thing - using their data/terminology makes a huge difference.
 If they call it "projects" don't call it "workspaces" in your demo.
-Seems small but it matters.

-Still learning but getting better at this.
+## Memorability
+- Pair with a physical item
+- Surprising theme